geosolutions-it/MapStore/server/httpd/README.md

 * http://server/mapstore/manager
 * http://server/geoserver/mariss/wms

 without credentials, it's loaded the login page.

-Then there is no way to load the js and css resources in relative path.
+You can select the bootstrap login or the mapstore login page.
+The default one is the mapstore login.

 Remember change the absolute URLs if you change the server name.